 Taking into account that Pinterest has great search capabilities, you’ll definitely need to create boards with keywords in your title.
 Also, don’t forget to choose the right category in order to help other people find you.
 Here’s one more piece of advice — don’t just post, build a community.
 It’ll take time, but it’s worth it.

-Build relationships with influencers
+Build Relationships with Influencers

 If you are going to complete the first step in relationship-building, you need to engage the attention of your influencers.
 You should like their pins and leave comments, which can be a good start to kicking off your relationships.
 If you attract the attention of influencers, you’ll more easily be able to reach your targeted audience.
 You can also create collaborative boards to get a new group of pinners and expand your clients’ circle.

-Pay attention on the images
+Pay Attention on the Images

 Before starting, it’s good to know Pinterest’s image requirements.
-Downloadable images should be more than 80 pixels, meaning that an original image dimensions should be 600-800 pixels.
+Downloadable images should be more than 80 pixels, meaning that original image dimensions should be 600-800 pixels.
 On the Pinboard, an image will be resized to about 192 by 256 pixels.
 Having correct dimensions will help your pins get noticed more often.

-Using Pinterest presents a great opportunity to be noticed by other businesses and to keep the track of events which happen in your business sphere at the same time.
+Using Pinterest presents a great opportunity to be noticed by other businesses and to keep the track of events that happen in your business sphere at the same time.
 Following other small businesses gives you a great opportunity to introduce yourself, and following your customers gives you better ideas about their interests and needs.